UPPER ALSEK RIVER

 BEFORE THE TRIP:

-Flying: You will fly commercially to Juneau, Alaska and take either Wings of Alaska (907.789.0790), Air Excursions (907.766.3800) or Alaska Mountain Travel (907.766.3007) from Juneau to Haines, Alaska.
-You may instead want to consider taking a half day ferry from Juneau to Haines with Alaska Marine Highway which is a great opportunity to view whales and great bay vistas.
+Flying: You fly commercially into Juneau, Alaska and take Wings of Alaska (907.789.0790) from Juneau to Haines.
+A second option is to consider taking a half day ferry from Juneau to Haines with Alaska Marine Highway.
+The ferry ride is a cheaper option, but the schedule is limited.

 Hotels: Make your reservations at the Halsingland Hotel ( 800.542.6363) in Haines for the evening before the trip and at the Frontier Suites (800.544.2250) in Juneau for the evening after your trip.